ubyssey/volunteers/teams/data-interactive/projects.md

 Present 3-4 parallel journeys on a timeline (Adam gets up at 730 in his Kitsilano basement suite -- meanwhile, Sally is already on the bus in Richmond).

 Include plenty of multimedia -- photos, videos, audio recordings.

+### Where to get coffee on campus

+User enters a series of preferences (price, quality, etc) and we show them where they should go to grab a cup of joe.